OpenLiveWriter/OpenLiveWriter/faq.md

 ##### Q: I found a bug, what do I do?
 A: Add to an existing issue or create a new issue via GitHub: https://github.com/OpenLiveWriter/OpenLiveWriter/issues/new Before creating a new issue, make sure that the issue does not already exist and feel free to add to the issue.
    When creating a new issue, identify as much information as you can to assist the developers in fixing the issue.
+It would be helpful to include the log file and any messages you received.
+The log file is found at %localappdata%\OpenLiveWriter .
+An easy way to get to it is to navigate to File | About | Show log file which is on the lower left of the about dialog box.

 ##### Q: How can I get involved?
 A: WELCOME!
 We definitely love contributions!